ontrak/HUB/README.md

 # HUB
-HUB/spoke manager for dynamic ports
+HUB/spoke manager for dynamic ports in q